Rajs1235/Hospital-information-management-system-/README.md

 Great for learning or demonstrating:
 SQL fundamentals
 Relational modeling
-Reporting and healthcare data logic
+Reporting and healthcare data logic.
-Created by: Raj Srivastava
+# Created by: Raj Srivastava
 For academic and portfolio use